 Independence and disunity

 On the other hand, Turkey does not contest Sorani speakers’ aspirations to the same extent as it does Kurmanji speakers.
-Encouraging the autonomy of the Iraqi Kurds should not entail the same problems for the Turco-American alliance as encouraging Syro-Turkish Kurdish nationalism would.
+Encouraging the autonomy of the Iraqi Kurds should not entail the same problems for the Turco-American alliance as promoting Syro-Turkish Kurdish nationalism would.

 The Kurds’ illegal, unjustified claims for autonomy

 The West claims that the Kurds are one of the most moral and dignified forces in the Middle East fighting against Daesh.
 But if their focus is on defeating Daesh, as they claim, why are they committing genocide against Syrians in the process?
 Taking this into consideration, it is hard to justify the West’s persistent claim that armed Kurdish terrorist groups are trying to help Syria.
 The reality on the ground contradicts these empty compliments, which the West uses to save face while supporting these terrorist organizations.
-This false narrative was in fact used to arm the Kurds in Syria in order to create instability and division.
+This false narrative was used to arm the Kurds in Syria to create instability and division.

 In 2014, The Civil Democratic Gathering of Syrian Kurds said that the steadfastness of the people of Ayn al-Arab in the face of terrorists was a form of expression of the Syrian Kurds’ commitment to their affiliation to their homeland of Syria.
-The gathering’s Higher Council of Secretaries said that the steadfastness of Ayn al-Arab was cause for admiration, and that attempts to transgress against the territorial integrity of Syria were parts of a plot to cause chaos and division and undermine the resistance axis.
+The gathering’s Higher Council of Secretaries said that the steadfastness of Ayn al-Arab was cause for admiration and that attempts to transgress against the territorial integrity of Syria were parts of a plot to cause chaos and division and undermine the resistance Axis.

 ١- ان الكتاب الصادر عن التحالف الدولي هو نتاج جهد وعمل دام لأكثر من شهرين ويهدف بالدرجة الأولى إلى إعادة 300 ألف نازح ومشرد في الخيام . pic.twitter.com/hXCkIsLlvs